-Livingston College was founded in 1969 at Rutgers University's Kilmer Campus (later Livingston Campus) in Piscataway, New Jersey.
+Livingston College was founded in 1969 at Rutgers University's Kilmer Campus (renamed as Livingston Campus in 1991) in Piscataway, New Jersey.
 It had a mission to bring together a diverse group of students, faculty and staff in a shared-learning community committed to the pursuit of academic innovation and excellence.
 Livingston College had the distinction of being Rutgers-New Brunswick's first coeducational undergraduate residential college for the liberal arts.

 In fall 2007 Rutgers' New Brunswick-area liberal arts undergraduate colleges, including Livingston College, merged into one School of Arts and Sciences.
 Livingston's final commencement as a separate college was held in 2010.